uyuni-project/sumaform/README_ADVANCED.md

 ## Change the base OS for supported SUSE Manager versions

 You can specifiy a base OS for `suse_manager` modules by specifying an `image` variable.
 There is a default selection if nothing is specified.
-Currently this only applies to versions `3.0` and up that can switch between `sles12sp1`, `sles12sp2` and `sles12sp3`.
+Please note that not all SUSE Manager versions support all OSs, refer to official documentation to select a compatible OS.
+In particular, `opensuse423` can presently only be used for the `head` version.

 The following example creates a SUSE Manager server using "nightly" packages from version 3 based on SLES 12 SP2: